-(4) Aide supervisors, aide trainers, and aide testers:
+- (4) Aide supervisors, aide trainers, and aide testers: - (a) Qualifications: The provider shall only allow a person to serve as an aide supervisor, an aide trainer, or an aide tester if the person meets one or more of the following qualifications: - (i) The person is an RN. - (ii) The person is an LPN who works under the supervision of a RN. - (iii) The person successfully completed a baccalaureate or associate degree in a health and human services field. - (iv) The person completed at least two years of work as an aide, as defined by this rule. - (b) Aide supervisor-evaluations visits: The provider's aide supervisor shall do all of the following: - (i) Initial evaluation: visit each consumer's home in-person to develop a written activity plan with each consumer before allowing an aide to visit the consumer or during the aide's initial visit to the consumer. - (i) Initial: Visit each consumer in person at the consumer's home to develop a written activity plan with the consumer either before allowing an aide to provide an episode of service to the consumer or during the aide's initial episode of service to the consumer.
+During a state of emergency declared by the governor, the aide supervisor may conduct the visit by telephone, video conference, or in person at the consumer's home.

-- (a) Qualifications: The provider shall only allow a person to serve as an aide supervisor, an aide trainer, or an aide tester if the person meets one or more of the following qualifications: - (i) The person is an RN. - (ii) The person is an LPN who works under the supervision of a RN. - (iii) The person successfully completed a baccalaureate or associate degree in a health and human services field. - (iv) The person completed at least two years of work as an aide, as defined by this rule. - (b) Aide supervisor evaluations: The provider's aide supervisor shall do all of the following: - (i) Initial evaluation: Visit each consumer's home in-person to develop a written activity plan with each consumer before allowing an aide to visit the consumer or during the aide's initial visit to the consumer. - (ii) Subsequent evaluations: Conduct, at least once every ninety-three days after an aide's initial visit to a consumer, an evaluation of compliance with the activity plan, the consumer's satisfaction, and the aide's performance, either by an in-person visit to the consumer or through a telecommunications medium with the consumer, so long as the aide supervisor never conducts consecutive evaluations through a telecommunications medium.
-The supervisor may
+(ii) Subsequent evaluations: conduct, at least once every ninety-three days after an aide's initial visit to a consumer, an evaluation of compliance with the activity plan, the consumer's satisfaction, and the aide's performance, either by an in-person visit to the consumer or through a telecommunications medium with the consumer, so long as the aide supervisor never conducts consecutive evaluations through a telecommunications medium.
+The supervisor may conduct each evaluation with or without the presence of the aide being evaluated.